 Also, if the book contains blog content, you may have to remove that from your blog to publish the book.
 Otherwise, it may not pass the reviewing process.

 Udemy features paid courses across categories, from IT Development to Languages and Music.
-With over 24 million students worldwide and courses in 50 languages, Udemy is one of the largest learning platforms.
+With close to 60 million students worldwide and courses in 75 languages, Udemy is one of the largest learning platforms.

 To make money on this platform, you need to become a premium instructor.
 You need to build a course first and then you can apply to become a premium instructor.